Open Data Hub logo

 If you omit this line, the Ray cluster is created in the current project.

-2. If the image value is specified, replace the example value with a link to your Ray cluster image.
+2. If the image value is specified, replace the example value with a link to a suitable Ray cluster image.
+The Python version in the Ray cluster image must be the same as the Python version in the workbench.

-An additional Ray cluster image quay.io/modh/ray:2.35.0-py39-rocm61 is available as Developer Preview software.
-This image is compatible with AMD accelerators that are supported by ROCm 6.1.
-This image is an AMD64 image, which might not work on other architectures.
+Additional ROCm-compatible Ray cluster images are available.
+These images are compatible with AMD accelerators that are supported by ROCm 6.1.
+These images are AMD64 images, which might not work on other architectures.

 3. If your cluster administrator has not configured a default local queue, specify the local queue for the Ray cluster, as shown in the following example: